Home / MBur blog

 A wood wick that keeps going out is almost always a sign of one of these three simple things: it is too long, it is suffocating in a tunnel, or it has a bit of water in its fuel.
 The solution is always simple: trim, reset, or be patient.

-A high performance Mbur Candle Co. candle is designed for a flawless burn.
+A high performance MBur Candle Co. candle is designed for a flawless burn.
 With these simple care tips, you can ensure a perfect experience every time.

 Still have questions?
 Our team is always here to help.
 Reach out to us anytime.